Skip to main content

 Example

-In this example we'll look at how an authorization model for a SaaS company with an issue tracking and wiki software could implement modular models.
+The following example shows how an authorization model for a SaaS compny with a issue tracking and wiki software can implement modular models.

 Core

-It's likely there will be a core set of types owned by a team that manages the overall identity for the company, this would provide the basics such as users, organizations and groups that can be used by each respective product area.
+If there is a core set of types owned by a team that manages the overall identity for the company, the following provides the basics: users, organizations and groups that can be used by each product area.

 module core